stoeps13/connections-doc/source/admin/install/t_prof_install_tdi.md

 2. Make the database available to Security Directory Integrator by doing one of the following, depending on the database software provider:

+    !!! note
-    **Note:** The following information assumes that the database server is on a separate system.
+    The following information assumes that the database server is on a separate system.

     If the database is hosted on a separate system, copy the database JAR file to the system hosting Security Directory Integrator.